e6m9/Horiseon/README.md

 The index.html file in the week-1-folder contains the file with my work on it while the index.html file in the develop folder is the original unmodified file.

+At some point, I started moving some folders and files around but then I decided to revert it back to as close to original as I could remember.
+While in the terminal, I tried to move the Develop folder, which found its way into the assets folder, back into the week-1-homework folder using the mv command.
+I was surprised when the folder was deleted and I couldn't undo it.
+So I went into the RUT repo and pulled another copy out of the Challenges folder.

+After doing that, I found that the index.html file in the Develop folder no longer worked and I can only guess that, since it is a nested file, it cannot access the files in the Assets folder.

 I tried to add alt text to the class "hero" in the css style sheet and found that doing so just removed the image.
 So I went back into the html file and added the alt text where the "hero" class was referenced.

 # 01 HTML, CSS, and Git: Code Refactor